History of Spring River

 ~ Rudolf Steiner

 Beginning in the fall of 2020, we took our programming 100% outdoors on daily field trips and became the only "All-Outdoor K-8 School" in Northeast Florida.
-Our families are registered homeschoolers, and we believe that is what serves our community best at this time.

 Spring River welcomes families of all identities and backgrounds with open arms and hearts.
 We support and embrace diversity in all of its forms, including differences in ethnicity, cultural and religious heritage, sexual orientation, socio-economic background, geographic origin, and family structure.
 We provide our students with a rich, inclusive curriculum that reflects the world in which we live and fosters a safe atmosphere where every member of the community is respected, and multiple viewpoints can be peacefully expressed.
 Diversity within our community is an asset.
 For this reason, we actively cultivate this diversity in all aspects of school life including the composition of our student body, staff, and leadership.
 We commit to work through the tensions that arise amid genuine community and to use those tensions as a vehicle to self-reflect critically and fearlessly.
 We believe this commitment to diversity will help prepare today’s children for tomorrow’s world.